-The next step in creating a Google My Business profile is to enter your physical address or define the area of coverage.
+The next step in creating a Google Business Profile profile is to enter your physical address or define the area of coverage.
 Add your office’s address to allow Google to show your dental practice as a business in its map services.
 As you continue to grow and decide that part of your dental marketing strategy includes nearby cities and communities, you can add service areas.
 Letting nearby cities know that you offer solutions to their dental health problems will attract more attention from potential patients.

-Remember that if you have more than one office, you should create separate Google My Business profiles for each location to avoid confusion.
+Remember that if you have more than one office, you should create separate Google Business Profile profiles for each location to avoid confusion.
 They should have one profile each, and you should apply the same rules for categorizing these locations for your dental practices.
 Pay special attention that you don’t add categories of nearby businesses because instead of increasing exposure, this will just create ambiguity in your profile.

 What additional information should I include?

 Here is where it gets more personal.
 Your dental marketing strategy should now focus on what makes you and your dental practice stand out.
 Start by including contact information, like a phone number or a website.
 These are the resources available to potential patients to get in touch with you.
-Google will ask if you already have a website set up and running, or you could use their free templates to generate a website that gets populated with the information you update on your Google My Business profile.
+Google will ask if you already have a website set up and running, or you could use their free templates to generate a website that gets populated with the information you update on your Google Business Profile profile.
 We would still recommend you invest in a website of your own that better sets you apart.

 Including information about special campaigns and events at your dental practice will help keep the content in your profile up to date.
 Fresh, good quality content, is preferred by search engines, and it gives more reasons for qualified patients to continue with your services while attracting others.
 In our line of work, Search Business Group aims to increase what is known as conversions.
 These are a measure of how online users engage with your brand.
 When an online user spots good content, they will interact with it rather than immediately dismissing it as meaningless.